jaihind213/mysql-cluster-ndb-bindings/README.md

 -------------------------------------------------------------------------------------------
 Important Note: I am not the author of the source code which has been taken from launchPad.
 -------------------------------------------------------------------------------------------
-I made a fix to it to make it work with mysql cluster 7.3
+Made changes to make it work with mysql cluster 7.3.

+How to compile ?
+I have listed steps on how to compile java bindings. kindly refer to compile.txt

+Running a sample java program using the binding ? kindly refer to run_sample.txt This sample program connects to a management node at 127.0.0.1:1186